Lee Min-hyuk (singer, born 1993)

-Lee Min-hyuk (Korean: 이민혁, born November 3, 1993), better known as Minhyuk, is a South Korean singer and MC.
-He debuted in the South Korean boy group Monsta X, formed in 2015 through the Mnet's survival show No.Mercy under Starship Entertainment.
+Lee Min-hyuk (Korean: 이민혁, born November 3, 1993), known mononymously as Minhyuk, is a South Korean singer and MC.
+He is a member of South Korean boy group Monsta X under Starship Entertainment.

 Early life and debut

-Lee Min-hyuk was born in Uijeongbu, Gyeonggi-do, South Korea on November 3, 1993.
+Minhyuk was born in Uijeongbu, Gyeonggi-do, South Korea on November 3, 1993.

-Beginning in December 2014, he competed in the Mnet's survival show No.Mercy.
+Starting in December 2014, he competed in the Mnet's survival show No.Mercy.
 In the finale of the show, he was the final member of the seven contestants confirmed to be debuting in Starship Entertainment's new boy group Monsta X.

 Career

 2015–2018: Monsta X and career beginnings

 In May 2015, Minhyuk debuted with Monsta X, with their first EP Trespass.

 In October 2018, Minhyuk is a credited writer for their song "널하다" ("I Do Love U"), from Monsta X's second studio album Take.1 Are You There?.

 2019–present: MC roles and solo work

 In June 2019 he released a mixtape single "옹심이" ("Ongsimi"), with a music video released through Starship Entertainment's YouTube channel.
 The single featured his fellow group member Joohoney, and was described by Minhyuk as "EDM Hip Trot".

-Beginning late 2019, Minhyuk began expanding his individual activities, including being part of the three MCs for SBS's Inkigayo, alongside Naeun and Jaehyun, hosting the show weekly every Sunday, starting in October.
+Beginning late 2019, Minhyuk began expanding his individual activities, including being part of the three MCs for SBS' Inkigayo, alongside Naeun of April and Jaehyun of NCT 127, hosting the show weekly every Sunday, starting in October.

 For Monsta X's sixth studio album All About Luv, he is a credited writer and composer on three of their tracks.

 In July 2020, Minhyuk launched the Vogue Ship Show on Naver Now, a weekly radio show that focuses on creating art while connecting with fans.
-Most episodes host guests, usually other idols, including members of g.o.d., labelmates such as Jeong Se-woon, and members of Cravity, as well as group members from Monsta X.
+Most episodes host guests, usually other idols, including members of g.o.d., label mates such as Jeong Se-woon, and members of Cravity, as well as group members from Monsta X.

 In August, it was announced that he would be featured on the soundtrack for She's My Type, released through Daum.
 The song "Have a Goodnight", was released on September 11, as a duet with group member Shownu.
-Minhyuk was also announced as MC for the new KT Seezn program Back to the Idol, alongside Eunhyuk.
+Minhyuk was also announced as MC for the new KT Seezn program Back to the Idol, alongside Eunhyuk of Super Junior.

 In November, he appeared on King of Mask Singer with the identity of "Baepsae", winning the first two rounds he competed in, but losing in the third round.

 In June 2021, Minhyuk and Hyungwon appeared as part of the cast for the Youtube channel Inssa Oppa.
 The two played different "sub-characters" for each episode to introduce the latest trends and G-Market global shop products.